explosion/cymem/README.md

 **Key guarantees:**
-- Multiple threads can safely call `alloc()`, `free()`, and `realloc()` on the same Pool instance
+- Multiple threads can safely call `alloc()`, `free()`, and `realloc()` on the same `Pool` instance.
-- The Pool's internal bookkeeping (`addresses` dict and `size` accounting) is protected from race conditions
+- The Pool's internal bookkeeping (`addresses` dict and `size` accounting) is protected from race conditions.
+Reading the internal state without holding a lock on the `Pool` instance via a critical section is not thread-safe.

 **Important notes:**
-- Individual `Pool` instances are thread-safe, but you are still responsible for proper synchronization when accessing the memory contents themselves
+- Individual `Pool` instances are thread-safe, but you are still responsible for proper synchronization when accessing the memory contents themselves.
 - Custom memory allocators need to be thread-safe themselves.